ceste/hello_docker/README.md

 Almost a whole CI/CD pipeline repo that show to build a docker image, publish it and deploy it.
 I will keep updating this repo until it reaches the complete CI/CD pipeline.

 To do:
-* Create a YAML file to automate the CD process
 * Auto push to Dockerhub

 ## Create a virtual environment